BinarCode/laravel-restify/docs-v3/content/auth/profile.md

 ### Without repository

-In some cases, you might choose not to use the repository for the profile serialization.
-Afterwards, you should add the trait `Binaryk\LaravelRestify\Repositories\UserProfile` into your `UserRepository`:
+In some cases, you might choose not to use the repository for profile serialization.
+To do this, you should add the `Binaryk\LaravelRestify\Repositories\UserProfile` trait to your `UserRepository`:

 ```php
 // UserProfile